-On the whole, I believe that office work is pointless, and by that I mean: work that doesn’t support positive production in any shape or form.
-Although that can’t be said for absolutely everyone.
+On the whole, I believe that office work is completely pointless, and by that I mean: work that doesn’t support positive production in any shape or form.
+With that being said, it’s not true for absolutely everyone.
 There are scientists, health, and teaching professionals that do office work too.

 - Business and administration professionals

 - Administration professionals